LittleKingsguard/Eternity-Core/Characters/Intimacies.md

 A character must have at least one Major and one Minor Intimacy, but players may assign more if they wish.
 Playing into a character’s Intimacies is one of the common ways of giving them Ascension Tokens and Eternity Marks.

 Design Notes:
-As a general rule, all characters can be assumed to have a Major Intimacy for their own survival, which will be invoked against Social attempts to control them into suicidal decisions.
+As a general rule, all characters can be assumed to have a Major Intimacy for their own survival, which will be invoked against attempts to control them into suicidal decisions.